Struct std::sync::atomic::AtomicPtr

 A raw pointer type which can be safely shared between threads.

-This type has the same in-memory representation as a *mut T.
+This type has the same size and bit validity as a *mut T.

 Note: This type is only available on platforms that support atomic loads and stores of pointers.
 Its size depends on the target pointer’s size.